IhateCreatingUserNames2/Aira/aira_tool_mcp/readme.md

+CHANGE HUB URL: --hub", default="https://aira-fl8f.onrender.com", help="AIRA Hub URL"

 How to Use These Tools
 1. Register a Remote MCP Server
 Using the command-line tool:
 bash# Register an MCP server with AIRA Hub